peterbozso/peterbozso.github.io/_posts/2018-06-11-qna-maker-provisioning.markdown

 ### 2. Create a knowledge base with dummy data via the API

 This was the bit which took most of my time to figure out.
 As the documentation states (see quote above), when you first create a knowledge base for a QnA Maker service, it will try to figure out the language of the knowledge base and set the analyzer's language in the underlying Azure Search accordingly.
-What I discovered while playing around with the API is that this language recognition works reliable only for "big enough" data set of question and answer pairs.
+What I discovered while playing around with the API is that this language recognition works reliable only for "big enough" data sets of question and answer pairs.
 It works for a single pair in the rarest of cases, mostly just falling back to English which is obviously not acceptable at all.

 So let's say you create a knowledge base with a single QnA pair using [the appropriate API][qna-api-create], with the HTTP request's body looking like this: